External quantum fluctuations select measurement contexts: Relations between different contexts in the same measurement

 \section{Relations between different contexts in the same measurement}

 Selby \textit{et al} \cite{Selby2023CwoutI} argue that contextuality does not require incompatibility, because we can rescale the elements of a POVM to derive the probabilities that would be observed in a precise projective measurement of the corresponding observable.
-They refer to this possibility as ``simulability'', implying that POVMs can be identified with precise projective measurements if their elements are proportional to each other.
+They refer to this possibility as ``simulability'', implying that POVMs {are ``operationally equivalent''} to precise projective measurements if their elements are proportional to each other.
 Their main example is a situation similar to the one described in Eq.~(\ref{eq:switchPOVM}) above, where the POVM describes the random selection of an orthogonal measurement basis.

+{Let us first say something about the relationship between compatibility of measurements and commutativity of the operators representing those measurements formally.
+For both PVMs and POVMs, commutativity implies compatibility – but, unlike for PVMs, the inverse isn’t necessarily true for POVMs.
+Compatibility doesn’t necessarily imply commutativity~\cite{Heinosaari2010Nondisturbing,Heinosaari_2016}.
+The definition of compatibility is trivial when only PVMs are considered.
+If PVMs are defined by eigenstates of operators, it is obvious that the PVMs of non-commuting operators are not compatible.
+Compatibility is interesting here because the elements of a given POVM do not necessarily commute with one another.}

 As we have shown above, compatible measurements can represent different contexts.
 It is therefore wrong to assume that different measurement contexts must be represented by incompatible measurements.
-The specific measurement context of each measurement outcome depends on environmental fluctuations, and can change each time a measurement is performed.
-If an experimentalist can choose between different incompatible measurements $x$, this choice can always be included in the description of the experiment by defining a probability distribution $P(x)$ for the choice of the measurement setting $x$ each time the experiment is run.
+The specific measurement context of each measurement outcome depends on environmental fluctuations, and can change each time a measurement is performed. {Our analysis suggests that Selby's approach implies that all ``operationally equivalent'' measurement outcomes share the same context, regardless of whether that context was decided by deliberate experimental settings or by quantum fluctuations in the environment.} If an experimentalist can choose between different incompatible measurements $x$, this choice can always be included in the description of the experiment by defining a probability distribution $P(x)$ for the choice of the measurement setting $x$ each time the experiment is run.
 If one considers the reduction in the output probabilities of measurement setting $x$ by a factor of $P(x)$ to be unproblematic, all incompatible measurements are ``simulable'' in the sense of \cite{Selby2023CwoutI}.
-Measurement incompatibility only refers to the actual probabilities of outcomes defined by a POVM, not to their class of ``operationally equivalent'' outcomes.
+Measurement incompatibility only refers to the actual probabilities of outcomes defined by a POVM, not to their class of operationally equivalent outcomes.

 Each outcome of a POVM has a maximal probability given by

 The maximal probability is achieved if, and only if, the input state $\hat{\rho}$ of the system is given by a normalised version of the element of the POVM,